WhoisGray/ip-information/readme.md

 - **"/details" Route**
   - This route handles GET requests to the "/details" URL.
-  - It retrieves additional information about the client, including IP address, user agent, and geo location.
+  - It retrieves additional information about the client, including IP address, user agent, and geo-location.
   - The IP address is extracted from the request headers, similar to the root route.
-  - The user agent information is obtained from the "user-agent" header in the request.
+  - The user-agent information is obtained from the "user-agent" header in the request.
-  - The geo location information is obtained using the "geoip-lite" package based on the client's IP address.
+  - The geoLocation information is obtained using the "geoip-lite" package based on the client's IP address.
-  - The response is a JSON object containing the client's IP address, user agent, and geo location details, along with other request information like URL, method, headers, and cookies.
+  - The response is a JSON object containing the client's IP address, user agent, and geo-location details, along with other request information like URL, method, headers, and cookies.

 You can access the root route ("/") to retrieve the client's public IP address and the "/details" route to obtain more comprehensive client information.